briandconnelly/nicheconstruct/paper/02_methods.md

 ### Migration

+Our simulated environment consists of $N^2$ patches arranged as an $N \times N$ lattice, where each patch can support a population.
 After mutation, individuals emigrate to an adjacent patch at rate $m$.
 The destination patch is randomly chosen with uniform probability from the source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
 Because the metapopulation lattice has boundaries, patches located on an edge have smaller neighborhoods.